roybotnik/calculator/ui/README.md

 npm test
 ```

-To automatically run tests as files within the js diretory are edited:
+To automatically run tests as files within the js directory are edited:
 ```
 npm run tdd
 ```